 Find ways your congregation can be in ministry with the people of the Methodist Church of Haiti and the Liberia Annual Conference of The United Methodist Church.

 Michigan Haiti Covenant Partnership: Valerie Mossman-Celestin, Chair of the Haiti Task Force.

 Liberia Ministry Partnership: The Rev. Jon Reynolds

-ACT THROUGH MICHIGAN CONFERENCE OR DISTRICT PROJECTS
+ACT THROUGH MICHIGAN CONFERENCE PROJECTS

 RESOURCES TO ENGAGE YOUR LOCAL COMMUNITY

 Ubuntu Day of Service by United Methodist Women

 An Ubuntu Day of Service isn’t a typical volunteer day or service project.
 This day combines the being and doing of mission.
 This toolkit guides you through planning an Ubuntu Day of Service with information about mission work that links service and action with justice.
 It includes helpful planning tips and fundamental concepts that are critical to understanding how the mission of being and doing intersect.
 Download a planning kit.

 "50 Ways to Take Church to the Community" by the Lewis Center for Church Leadership